TZstatsADS/Spring2018-Project1-cxl214a/figs/README.md

 # Project:
 ### Figs folder

 The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+Rplot1 and Rplot2 contain the visualization of the models we generated in this project.